University of California, Santa Cruz Garden Project

 Freya von Moltke heard of their plan to have a garden on campus and told them, “I have just the man for you.
 My friend is a gardener and he is in San Francisco.
 I will ask him to come down for a visit.”
 Alan Chadwick came for the visit and was reluctant to take on the task, but Freya convinced him, saying, “This is your mission, to share with young people what you know.”

-Alan met with Paul Lee, chose four acres on a steep, rocky clay hillside covered with poison oak and chaparral, and began in March of 1967 with only a fork and spade, and a few student helpers to dig all that summer, and begin building what is now the Chadwick Garden at UCSC.
+Alan then met with the Chancellor Dean McHenry, Freya von Moltke, Eugen Rosenstock-Huessy, a few students and Paul Lee to look for a site suitable for a new campus garden.
+Alan then chose four acres on a steep, south-facing rocky clay hillside covered with poison oak and chaparral.
+He began in March of 1967 with only a fork and spade, and a few student helpers to dig all that summer, and begin building what is now the Chadwick Garden at UCSC.

 Author Robert Howard, in his book What Makes Crops Rejoice writes, “For the next two years, without taking a day off, this 58-year-old man worked from dawn to dusk every day of the week.
 Those who were there say he worked more heroically than they had ever seen anyone work before.”
 Alan stayed on in Santa Cruz from 1967 to 1972, gathering apprentices to help build the garden and demonstrate a totally unique approach to horticulture and gardening.
 Flowers were given away, vegetables and fruit were shared freely, and a vital abundance was created, inspiring many people to look at gardening in a whole new way.